Marina225/marina225.github.io/projects.md

 ### More

-For more information you can reach out to me via email marina.paldauf@gmail.com or view my [LinkedIn page](https://www.linkedin.com/in/marina-paldauf/).
+For more information or a chat you can reach out to me via email marina.paldauf@gmail.com or view my [LinkedIn page](https://www.linkedin.com/in/marina-paldauf/).